Pyth0nHater/calendar-with-todo/readme.txt

-Hi user, it's my first github project - "Calendar with Todo list".
+Hi user, it's mine first github project - "Calendar with Todo list".
 By using only js/html/css.